-o The applicant is requesting exemption from Section 704.
-Development and Performance Standards (H).
-The request is to allow for six bedrooms per unit in the duplex, for a total of twelve bedrooms.

-- Exemption from Section 605.
-Special Parking Standards D. Tandem Parking. - o The applicant is requesting the parking area allow 100% of the parking be fulfilled with tandem parking spaces as opposed to the allowance for 75% can be tandem parking.
-The design is to have the entire parking area - 12 spaces - accommodate tandem parking. - Variance of 2.5 feet to the allowed 45 foot depth of the buildable area. - o The proposed structure will be 47.5 feet in depth.
+- Allowance of dwelling units with four or more bedrooms as addressed in Section 704.
+Development and Performance Standards subpart (H). - The applicant is requesting allowance for six bedrooms per unit in the duplex, for a total of twelve bedrooms. - Exemption from Section 605.
+Special Parking Standards D. Tandem Parking. - The applicant is requesting the parking area allow 100% of the parking be fulfilled with tandem parking spaces as opposed to the allowance for 75% can be tandem parking.
+The design is to have the entire parking area - 12 spaces - accommodate tandem parking. - Variance of 2.5 feet to the allowed 45-foot depth of the buildable area. - The proposed structure will be 47.5 feet in depth.